janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 | /my-va/ | 5,100 | 5,077 | -0.5% |
 | /contact-us/ | 128 | 123 | -4% |

-The +41% increase in claim letters navigation is notable.
+The +41% increase in claim letters navigation is a real behavioral change on flat traffic.
+The cause is unclear from GA data alone.

-The +35% increase in self-navigation (/track-claims/your-claims) is expected -- filter clicks trigger `navigate()` to reset pagination, generating additional navigation events.
+The +35% increase in self-navigation is expected -- filter clicks trigger `navigate()` to reset pagination.

-Homepage, My VA, and Contact us are all flat, confirming no disruption to normal navigation patterns and no frustration signal.
+Homepage, My VA, and Contact us are all flat, confirming no disruption to normal navigation patterns.

+#### Overall Analysis

+On identical traffic (69,696 vs 69,782 sessions), the filter release shows:

+- **No regressions**: No increase in contact us navigation, no unexpected drops
+- **Strong filter adoption**: 44,176 filter clicks on day one, with Closed (41%) as the most-clicked filter
+- **Users finding claims faster**: The -13% Details click drop and -5.5% claim detail session drop suggest the In progress default surfaces relevant claims more efficiently, reducing the number of claims users need to click into
+- **Content changes landed cleanly**: The "If you can't find" heading replaced the old heading completely (1,498 to 1), and the new heading is getting 10% more engagement
+- **One metric to watch**: Appeal detail sessions dropped 7.6%.
+This could indicate closed appeals are slightly harder to find behind the Closed filter.
+Continue monitoring over the full week before taking action
+- **Claim letters navigation increased**: +41% increase in navigation to claim letters.
+Cause unclear from GA data alone.

 ---

 ## Datadog RUM Release Monitoring

 Datadog RUM (service: `benefits-claim-status-tool`) detects user frustration signals (rage clicks, dead clicks, error clicks) that GA cannot.
 A monitor is configured to alert the team if frustration spikes after release.

 ### Before/After Frustration Comparison